shopwhizzy/magento2-moloni/README.md

 # Moloni extension for Magento 2

 This module adds **Moloni invoicing integration** to Magento 2.
-This fork stablish the **php83+ compatibility** with latest latest magento versions 2.4.7 and forward with the already developed features by the core Moloni.
+This fork stablish the **php83+ compatibility** with latest latest magento versions 2.4.7 and forward with the already developed features by the core Moloni team.

 # Original README content